 Potential sources of groundwater contamination in urban areas are well established but poorly quantified.
 Chemical audits documenting the mass of contaminants released to the subsurface in urban areas are needed for all urban areas.
-Most of these contaminants ultimately enter the Great Lakes.
+Most of the mobile and persistent contaminants ultimately enter the Great Lakes.
 In the absence of water quality monitoring data, such data would allow the potential degradation of groundwater quality to be assessed and long-term contaminant mass loadings on the Great Lakes to be estimated.
 Notably lacking is reliable quantitative information on septic system discharge and leaking sewer pipes.
-However, substantially better estimates of contaminant release are needed for all the contaminant sources listed in Figure 6.2 and of other contaminants such as those indicated in Chapter 3.
+However, substantially better estimates of contaminant release are needed for the contaminant sources listed in Figure 6.2 and of other contaminants such as those indicated in Chapter 3.
+It is important to recognize that not all facilities/sites in urban areas are significant sources of groundwater contamination; thus assessments need to factor in which types (by age, industry, etc.) tend to be significant.